Green beans with mustard butter sauce is a quick and easy side dish with rich, tangy flavor and only 5 ingredients!

-A few notes on these green beans with mustard butter sauce:
+Notes on making green beans with mustard butter sauce:

-- I like cooking the green beans for this dish until they are tender, but not mushy.
+- Green beans texture: I like cooking the green beans for this dish until they are tender, but not mushy.
 If you want yours completely soft, just add a few more minutes of cooking time.
 (And check out my sautéed green beans and tomatoes, which are slow cooked until totally soft).

-- I like that these green beans are a bit tangy, but you can certainly add a teaspoon or two of honey if you want to sweeten this up a little.
+- Tangy vs sweet: I like that these green beans are a bit tangy, but you can certainly add a teaspoon or two of honey if you want to sweeten this up a little.

-- You can substitute olive oil for the butter if you’re vegan or if you want the sauce to be more of a vinaigrette.
+- Butter vs olive oil: You can substitute olive oil for the butter if you’re vegan or if you want the sauce to be more of a vinaigrette.

-- I like the texture and flavor of the whole grain mustard, but if you don’t have any, you can use all Dijon mustard here.
+- Mustard: I like the texture and flavor of the whole grain mustard, in addition to the creamy Dijon, but if you don’t have any, you can use all Dijon mustard here.